rk2810/myBlog/content/about.md

 If you are a potential employer:
  1. Most of my work is private for obvious reasons *BUT* I am more than happy to discuss about it privately.
- 2. You can obtain latest copy of my resume from my [here](/resume.pdf)
+ 2. You can obtain latest copy of my resume from [here](/resume.pdf)

 # Contact Me